World Wide Web: History

-Tim Berners-Lee founded the World Wide Web Consortium (W3C) which created XML in 1996 and recommended replacing HTML with stricter XHTML.
+Berners-Lee founded the World Wide Web Consortium (W3C) which created XML in 1996 and recommended replacing HTML with stricter XHTML.
 In the meantime, developers began exploiting an IE feature called XMLHttpRequest to make Ajax applications and launched the Web 2.0 revolution.
 Mozilla, Opera, and Apple rejected XHTML and created the WHATWG which developed HTML5.
-In 2009, the W3C conceded and abandoned XHTML and in 2019, ceded control of the HTML specification to the WHATWG.
+In 2009, the W3C conceded and abandoned XHTML.
+In 2019, it ceded control of the HTML specification to the WHATWG.

 The World Wide Web has been central to the development of the Information Age and is the primary tool billions of people use to interact on the Internet.

+Nomenclature

+Tim Berners-Lee states that World Wide Web is officially spelled as three separate words, each capitalised, with no intervening hyphens.
+Use of the www prefix has been declining, especially when web applications sought to brand their domain names and make them easily pronounceable.
+As the mobile web grew in popularity, services like Gmail.com, Outlook.com, Myspace.com, Facebook.com and Twitter.com are most often mentioned without adding "www." (or, indeed, ".com") to the domain.

+In English, www is usually read as double-u double-u double-u.
+Some users pronounce it dub-dub-dub, particularly in New Zealand.
+Stephen Fry, in his "Podgrams" series of podcasts, pronounces it wuh wuh wuh.
+The English writer Douglas Adams once quipped in The Independent on Sunday (1999): "The World Wide Web is the only thing I know of whose shortened form takes three times longer to say than what it's short for".

 Function

 The terms Internet and World Wide Web are often used without much distinction.
 However, the two terms do not mean the same thing.
 The Internet is a global system of computer networks interconnected through telecommunications and optical networking.
 In contrast, the World Wide Web is a global collection of documents and other resources, linked by hyperlinks and URIs.
-Web resources are accessed using HTTP or HTTPS, which are application-level Internet protocols that use the Internet's transport protocols.
+Web resources are accessed using HTTP or HTTPS, which are application-level Internet protocols that use the Internet transport protocols.

 Viewing a web page on the World Wide Web normally begins either by typing the URL of the page into a web browser or by following a hyperlink to that page or resource.
 The web browser then initiates a series of background communication messages to fetch and display the requested page.
 In the 1990s, using a browser to view web pages—and to move from one web page to another through hyperlinks—came to be known as 'browsing,' 'web surfing' (after channel surfing), or 'navigating the Web'.
-Early studies of this new behavior investigated user patterns in using web browsers.
-One study, for example, found five user patterns: exploratory surfing, window surfing, evolved surfing, bounded navigation and targeted navigation.
+Early studies of this new behaviour investigated user patterns in using web browsers.
+One study, for example, found five user patterns: exploratory surfing, window surfing, evolved surfing, bounded navigation, and targeted navigation.